06j-av/ArchLinux-lvm_tui/README.md

    - Once the installation is complete, reboot your system and remove the USB drive, and if everything went well, you can say "hello" to your new Arch Linux system.

 ## Creating a configuration file

-### IMPORTANT:
+   >[!WARNING]
-   - As of 05.03.2024, for some reason when using a configuration file, the packages didn't install (at least for me).
+   > As of 05.03.2024, for some reason when using a configuration file, the packages didn't install (at least for me).
 For now, you should probably go through the setup manually.
 You can use a configuration file with the installer to speed up the setup process.

 When you're in the Arch ISO environment (or if you are going to copy your setup), create a file using your favorite text editor.